Fenaco

 Fenaco is an agricultural cooperative federation in Switzerland, headquartered in Bern.
 Fenaco is an acronym of its French name fédération nationale des coopératives agricoles.
-Members of the federation are 165 agricultural cooperatives trading under the name Landi as well as some others.
-This makes Fenaco indirectly owned by the around 43,000 members of the Landi cooperatives, 22,000 of them being active farmers.
+Members of the federation are 137 agricultural cooperatives trading under the name Landi as well as some others.
+This makes Fenaco indirectly owned by the around 40,000 members of the Landi cooperatives, 23,000 of them being active farmers.

 Activity

 Fenaco is active in providing products and services to farmers as well as in processing and marketing farmers' products in its retail chains.
 According to a 2005 article in the Neue Zürcher Zeitung, Fenaco has a "dominant role in many agricultural sectors".
 In 2009, it was placed on position 172 of the Deloitte list of the world's largest 250 producers of consumer goods, although it operates only in Switzerland.

-Enterprises or labels of Fenaco are the beverage company Ramseier Suisse, meat producer Ernst Sutter AG, the retailers Volg (small supermarkets) and Landi, fertiliser retailer Landor, animal feed producer UFA AG, and mineral oil company Agrola.
+Enterprises or labels of Fenaco are the beverage company Ramseier Suisse, meat producer Ernst Sutter AG, food producer Frigemo, the retailers Volg (small supermarkets) and Landi, fertiliser retailer Landor, animal feed producer UFA AG, and mineral oil company Agrola.
 As these names are better known to the general public than Fenaco who owns them, it has also been called "the silent giant".
 Altogether, Fenaco owns 80 subsidiary companies.
 Swiss trade union Syna has a "social partnership" (a term for a cooperative relationship between trade unions and employer's associations) with Fenaco.

-Fenaco has over 11,000 employees and in 2021 had a sales revenue of 7.3 billion Swiss francs.
+Fenaco has over 11,300 employees and in 2024 had a sales revenue of 7.3 billion Swiss francs.
+In 2022, Fenaco was ranked 39th in the list of the largest companies in Switzerland.

+Fenaco is the largest company actually owned by Swiss farmers.
+The original idea was that farmers should be both customers and suppliers of "their" Landi cooperative, i.e. they would buy their means of production as well as sell their products there.
+Today, however, there are no longer any contractual obligations.
+Fenaco and its member cooperatives sell production resources (seeds, feed, plant food and others) to farmers for the production of food.
+In return, Fenaco buys the farmers' products, especially seeds, grains, oilseeds, potatoes, cattle, eggs, corn, vegetables and fruits.
+Fenaco markets the products and partially processes them through subsidiaries.

+The most important areas of activity are: